Matoya-Amadeus/SRPG-Game/README.md

 - **Copyright**
   ⚠️ All game copyrights belong to original developers.
 Please purchase games through [official stores](https://store.steampowered.com/)
   🔗 The contents of this repository are for learning and communication purposes only.
-Please purchase the official version in a timely manner.
+You must completely delete the above content from your computer within 24 hours after downloading.
+If you like the program, please support the genuine software by purchasing and registering to obtain better official services.

 </details>